chinapedia/wikipedia.abstract.en/Page/Kazakhstan.md

 The republic was one of the destinations for exiled and convicted persons, as well as for mass resettlements, or deportations affected by the central USSR authorities during the 1930s and 1940s, such as approximately 400,000 Volga Germans deported from the Volga German Autonomous Soviet Socialist Republic in September–October 1941, and then later the Greeks and Crimean Tatars.
 Deportees and prisoners were interned in some of the biggest Soviet labour camps (the Gulag), including ALZhIR camp outside Astana, which was reserved for the wives of men considered "enemies of the people".[33]
 Many moved due to the policy of population transfer in the Soviet Union and others were forced into involuntary settlements in the Soviet Union.

-The International Conference on Primary Health Care in 1978, known as the Alma-Ata Declaration.

 The Soviet-German War (1941–1945) led to an increase in industrialisation and mineral extraction in support of the war effort.
 At the time of the USSR's leader Joseph Stalin's death in 1953, however, Kazakhstan still had an overwhelmingly agricultural economy.
 In 1953, Soviet leader Nikita Khrushchev initiated the Virgin Lands Campaign designed to turn the traditional pasturelands of Kazakhstan into a major grain-producing region for the Soviet Union.
 The Virgin Lands policy brought mixed results.
 However, along with later modernisations under Soviet leader Leonid Brezhnev (in power 1964–1982), it accelerated the development of the agricultural sector, which remains the source of livelihood for a large percentage of Kazakhstan's population.
 Because of the decades of privation, war and resettlement, by 1959 the Kazakh had become a minority in the country, making up 30% of the population.
 Ethnic Russians accounted for 43%.[34]

 In 1947, the USSR government, as part of its atomic bomb project, founded an atomic bomb test site near the north-eastern town of Semipalatinsk, where the first Soviet nuclear bomb test was conducted in 1949.
 Hundreds of nuclear tests were conducted until 1989 and had negative ecological and biological consequences.[35]
 The Anti-nuclear movement in Kazakhstan became a major political force in the late 1980s.